 - Splash Mountain

-Adults aged 14 and above can wear costumes but they are discouraged from wearing any that are layered or use props that cover the entire body.
-The costume must not touch or drag along the ground and guests cannot wear capes below the waist or any kind of mask.
+Adults aged 14 and above can wear costumes.
+They are discouraged from wearing any that are layered or use props that cover the entire body.
+The costume must not touch or drag along the ground.
+Guests cannot wear capes below the waist or any kind of mask.
 Weapons or simulated weapons are forbidden.

-Children under the age of 14 can wear masks as long as they do not cover the entire face and the eyes are clearly visible.
+Children under the age of 14 can wear masks as long as they do not cover their entire face and their eyes are visible.

 All guests may be subject to additional security screening on admission.

 More details of costume requirements can be found on the official Disney Halloween site.

 There are two versions of the Disney’s Not So Spooky Spectacular Dessert Party.
 The main difference being the reserved viewing location for Disney’s Not So Spooky Spectacular laser and fireworks show.